Introduction

 Lots of radio choices from Amazon.
 Whether its a Baofeng, Baofeng Tech (BTech), TIDRadio, Radiooddity, Midland, Retevis.
 These operate on bands other than Aviation.
 But because of this they are much cheaper!

-So far, the only one I know that works for sure (thank you Cardo YouTube videos) is the Oxbow Renegade X. The company is in Utah and they serve the extreme outdoor sports communities.
+So far, the only one I have seen that works for sure (thank you Cardo YouTube videos) is the Oxbow Renegade X. The company is in Utah and they serve the extreme outdoor sports communities.
 It's a $180 FRS walkie talkie.
 Add a remote PTT button for $30.
 It would seem they have partnered with Cardo since you can buy bundles on their website.
+However, reviews indicate that you need to repair it every time you turn it on.

-Many of the cheaper radios do not connect to a Bluetooth headset.
+Many of the "Bluetooth" radios do not connect to a Bluetooth headset.
 If they do, only the headset speakers work.
 Some require you to use VOX (not an option with a loud paramotor) or buy a separate button.
 It difficult to find one where you can simply push the radio's PTT and activate ONLY the Bluetooth microphone.
-I will keep looking!

 Use A Separate Bluetooth Adapter!